Shopify App That Lets You Shop with Friends Online

 Nothing in this post is meant to trash wishlists.
 They do what they’re designed to do.
 For the 1–3% of shoppers who use them, they provide a useful save-for-later function.

 The next generation of product saving isn’t a better heart icon or a fancier wishlist page.
-It’s a fundamentally different approach: one where the experience is part of browsing, the interaction is visual and hands-on, the cart is right there, and the whole thing is shareable.
+It’s a different approach: one where the experience is part of browsing, the interaction is visual and hands-on, the cart is right there, and the whole thing is shareable.
 An experience that reaches 14% of your visitors instead of 2%.

 For the full picture on wishlists, engagement, and what’s replacing them, read the Complete Guide to Shopify Wishlists — And What Comes Next.